 This category was by far the larger, partly because content‐words

 could be built up as arbitrarily long polysyllabic compounds whose

 NGA, which had the basic sense “blade”, but was also the

 “sting”.
 Given an appropriate frame of reference it could

 element in compounds such as

-blade branch).
+(literally “blade branch”).
 A further factor that helped

 Neanderthalese to fit its vocabulary within the restrictions of

 its syllable‐feature system was homophony: there was a second,

-NGA that might be translated
+NGA that might be translated “settled

 By the way, please don't interpret all these cases where Neanderthalese failed to draw simple dividing lines as implying that Neanderthals themselves were confused thinkers.
 They relied on verbalised reasoning much less than we tend to when making decisions, so they had no difficulty telling lightning‐strikes from nettle‐stings!